alexfrankcodes/alexfrankcodes/README.md

 ### 😊 About Me

 &nbsp; 🔎 Currently looking for a full-time opportunity\
-&nbsp; 🎓 Earned a Bachelor's in Software Engineering at San Jose State University\
+&nbsp; 🎓 Earned a Bachelor's degree in Software Engineering at San Jose State University\
 &nbsp; 💬 Always open to talk about opportunities for collaboration!\
 &nbsp; 📭 Feel free to send me an email at alexfrankcodes@gmail.com